-SHL is accredited by the National Committee for Quality Assurance (NCQA), and independent not-for-profit organization dedicated to measuring the quality of America's healthcare.
-Accreditation is for the commercial Preferred Provider Organization (PPO) product line in Nevada
+SHL is accredited by the National Committee for Quality Assurance (NCQA), an independent, not-for-profit organization dedicated to measuring the quality of America's healthcare.
+Accreditation is for the commercial Preferred Provider Organization (PPO) product line in Nevada.

 NCQA accreditation surveys include rigorous on-site and off-site evaluations of over 60 standards, selected Healthcare Effectiveness Data an Information Set (HEDIS®) performance measures and member satisfaction survey measures.
 A team of physicians and managed care experts conducts accreditation surveys.
-A national oversight committee of physicians analyzes the survey team's findings and assigns an accreditation status based on the performance level of each plan being evaluated to NCQA's standards.
+A national oversight committee of physicians analyzes the survey team's findings and assigns an accreditation status and star rating.

 NCQA's accreditation standards are publicly reported.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA)